Australia temperatures rising faster than rest of the world: official report

-SYDNEY Australia faced a rise in temperature of potentially more than 5 degrees celsius (41 degrees fahrenheit) by the end of the century, an increase that would outpace global warming worldwide, the country's national science agency said on Tuesday.
+SYDNEY Australia faces a rise in temperature of potentially more than 5 degrees Celsius (9 degrees Fahrenheit) by the end of the century, outpacing global warming worldwide, the country's national science agency said on Tuesday.

-In its most comprehensive analysis yet of the impacts of climate change, the Commonwealth Scientific and Industrial Research Organization (CSIRO) painted a worst-case scenario of a rise of up to 5.1 degrees celsius by 2090 if there are no actions taken to cut greenhouse emissions.
+In its most comprehensive analysis yet of the impacts of climate change, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) painted a worst-case scenario of a rise of up to 5.1 degrees Celsius by 2090 if there are no actions taken to cut greenhouse emissions.

 "There is a very high confidence that hot days will become more frequent and hotter," CSIRO principal research scientist Kevin Hennessy said.
 "We also have very high confidence that sea levels will rise, oceans will become more acidic, and snow depths will decline."